mynamegabe/May-CTF-Writeups/Web/Heading/README.md

 - N/A

 ### Analysis
-The website asks for a username and has a Flag tab<br />
+The website asks for a username and has a Flag tab.<br />
-The website does not authenticate based on the Auth cookie this time<br />
+The website does not authenticate based on the Auth cookie this time.<br />
-The challenge name suggests that the challenge is related to HTTP reques/response headers
+The challenge name suggests that the challenge is related to HTTP reques/response headers.

 ### Solution
 1. Open Burp Suite